bashrc2/LKMPG/5.13.8/LKMPG-5.13.8.md

 module into the kernel.
-That slight difference, namely the custom string which appears in the module\'s version magic and not in the kernel\'s one, is due to a modification with respect to the original, in the makefile that some distribution include.
+That slight difference, namely the custom string which appears in the module\'s version magic and not in the kernel\'s one, is due to a modification with respect to the original, in the makefile that some distros include.
 Then, examine your **/usr/src/linux/Makefile**, and make sure that the specified version information matches exactly the one used for your current kernel.
 For example, you makefile could start as follows: